bazelbuild/rules_python/gazelle/README.md

 #### Directive: `python_visibility`:

-Append additional `visibility` labels to each generated target.
+Appends additional `visibility` labels to each generated target.

 This directive can be set multiple times.
 The generated `visibility` attribute will include the default visibility and all labels defined by this directive.